onflow/fcl-js/packages/fcl/README.md

 Now there is **something very important** that you as an application developer needs to keep in mind when developing on Flow.
 Generally speaking, Flow Accounts need to have a resource, from a contract, in their storage, in order to interact with said contract.
 **We don't get to silently slip this resource into their storage, the user needs to actively authorize this action.**
-This resource is usually where we store the accounts speciic data (that statefull part of statefull modules), it also generally acts as the interface into the contract itself.
+This resource is usually where we store the accounts specific data (that stateful part of stateful modules), it also generally acts as the interface into the contract itself.
 If we were to use the Profile contract as an example, the resource the Flow Account needs to have acts as the storage where we keep the Profiles details, it also exposes functionality for the owner of the resource to update those details.

-It's often not enough to only have the resource, we often need a publically accessible interface too.
-This publically accessible interface in Cadence terms is called a capability, and is usually a sub-set of what the resource is able to do.
+It's often not enough to only have the resource, we often need a publicly accessible interface too.
+This publicly accessible interface in Cadence terms is called a capability, and is usually a sub-set of what the resource is able to do.
 In the case of the Profile contract, this public capability is what allows our application to read the profiles information without the flow account authorizing our access ever time, meaning we don't ever need to store a copy of their info.

-We would usuall call setting up a Flow Account with a contracts resources and additional capabilities "Initialization".
+We would usual call setting up a Flow Account with a contracts resources and additional capabilities "Initialization".
 As a Flow Application Developer you will need to think about this sort of thing a lot and figure out what this means for your applications UX.

-:tada: Contrats!!
-Their is so much more to learn about the above, but for now the important bit is to remember that your users need to authorize the initialization of your contracts into their Flow Accounts.
+:tada: Congrats!!
+Their is so much more to learn about the above, but for now the important bit is to remember that your users need to authorize the initialization of resources from your contracts into their Flow Accounts.

 We should now be able to check off the following: